Best web browsers of 2017: Chrome, Edge, Firefox, and Opera go head-to-head

 Firefox

-For users who love extensibility but want greater privacy than a Google-made browser can provide, the open source Mozilla Firefox is your best bet.
-Firefox paved the way for other browsers to become extensible, and while Firefox’s add-on catalog is pretty good, it now pales in comparison to the Chrome Web Store.
-Like Google, Firefox has a sync feature.
+For users who love extensibility but want greater privacy than a Google-made browser can provide, the open source Mozilla Firefox is a great choice.
+Firefox paved the way for other browsers to become extensible, and Firefox’s new extensions architecture will hopefully mean the catalog will match Chrome’s Web Store soon.
+Firefox also has a sync feature to see your open and recent tabs, browsing history, and bookmarks across all your devices.

+Firefox 57 brings a new and updated design with refreshed icons, and a new library section that houses your history, pocket reading list, downloads, and synced tabs.
+There’s also a handy screenshot tool.

 Where Firefox has really shined in recent years is with the browser’s incognito mode.
 All browsers have a private mode that lets you browse without any of your activity being logged in your saved history.
 But most of the time these private modes still allow websites to track your activity for that specific session.
-Firefox does away with this by including an ad and tracker blocker when using incognito mode.
+Firefox does away with this by including ad and tracker blockers when using incognito mode.

 Opera